 The credit risks on bank balances and bills receivables are limited because the counterparties are banks with high credit-ratings assigned by international credit-rating agencies.
-Therefore, the credit rating is considered to be low credit risk and the impairment loss under ECL model is measured on 12m ECL basis.
-For the year ended 31st December, 2022 and 2021, the Group assessed the ECL for bank balances and bills receivables were insignificant and thus no impairment loss under ECL model was recognised.
+Therefore, the credit rating is considered to be low credit risk and the impairment loss under ECL model is measured on 12m ECL basis, except for the debtors with significant balances that are credit impaired, which are assessed for impairment individually.
+For the year ended 31st December, 2023 and 2022, the Group assessed the ECL for bank balances and bills receivables were insignificant and thus no impairment loss under ECL model was recognised.

-The Group has concentration of credit risk as 39% (2021: 39%) and 70% (2021: 67%) of the total bank balances was arising from Group's largest bank and the top three banks respectively.
+The Group has concentration of credit risk as 22% (2022: 39%) and 57% (2022: 70%) of the total bank balances was arising from Group's largest bank and the top three banks respectively.